R9 TV

 R9 TV is a Hindi-language regional news channel that is broadcast in Uttar Pradesh and Uttarakhand.
-It was launched on Sept 12, 2019 and is available on Tata Sky, Airtel, Dish TV and others.
-Amitabh Agnihotri is editor-in-chief for the channel.
-On September 22, 2020, Umesh Kumar joined R9 TV as news director and chief executive officer.
+It was launched on Sept 12, 2019 and is available on Tata Sky, Airtel, Dish TV and other platforms.
+Amitabh Agnihotri serves as the editor-in-chief for the channel.
+On 22 September 2020, Umesh Kumar joined R9 TV as the news director and chief executive officer.

 Founders

 With a motto of Rashtradharm Sarvapratham and a mission to become the voice of the nation, this channel was started by 4 entrepreneurs: